FloHauss/XMC_HTC/README.md

 The NYT, RCV1-V2 and [WoS](https://data.mendeley.com/datasets/9rw3vkcfy4/6) datasets, must be downloaded and parsed into the format described above to obtain the first four files.
 The train.txt files for each dataset can be dowloaded from [here](https://drive.google.com/drive/folders/1dHqrKTVkjPvZ0ozlOu9UUOJykW64tVXW?usp=sharing).
 Note that the dimensions of the dataset must fit the dimension of the train.txt file.
 We used the following versions: NYT: 29179 training datapoints, RCV1: 23149 training datapoints, WOS: 37588 training datapoints.

 Alternatively, for custom datasets, these train.txt files can be created manually by untilising the scripts in the PLACEHOLDER folder.
 To do this, donwload the folder, place the train_raw_texts.txt file and Y.trn.txt files for your dataset in the same folder and then run the xml_prepocessor.py file.
 This should create 2 more files named text_preprocessed.txt and vocab.txt.
 When these are created, run the vectorizer.py file.
 This should then create the train.txt file for your dataset.
+Note that the vectorizer.py script may take several hours to terminate.
 ## XR-Transformer

 # HTC models